 - Deliver what you promise.
 Does your post fulfill the promise made in the headline?
 For example if you write a post that offers “20 memorable marketing quotes” make them memorable.
 Readers like to feel they have learned something.
 Leave them feeling satisfied so they’ll return to read more of your content.

-Choose Featured Images that Pack a Punch
+Choose a Featured Image that Packs a Punch

 The primary purpose of including an eye-catching featured image for your post is to grab attention before they read your headline.
 Crop images to the correct size for your particular WordPress Theme and social media.

-Best Practices for image handling
+Best practices for image handling

 - The most eye catching images Include a human face, have a single point of focus and use an element of surprise to garner attention.